jppooja26/450DSA/README.md

 The 450 DSA worksheet consists of a comprehensive collection of coding problems covering various topics in data structures and algorithms.
 These problems are carefully selected to enhance understanding and proficiency in solving coding challenges.
 The topics covered in this worksheet include:

 1. Arrays
+   a.
+Reverse the array
+      i.
+Static array
+      ii.
+Dynamic array
+   b.
+Minimum and maximum element in an array

 The solutions provided in this repository aim to demonstrate effective and efficient approaches to solving the problems from the 450 DSA worksheet.